 Chiang Mai Week 49: 14.10.2013 – 20.10.2013 On the whole this week was a quiet one – apart from the noise of the rain on the roof.
 It rained…..a lot!
-Chiang Mai was being clipped by a Japanese typhoon apparently and boy was it wet.
-Willow took to sleeping in the wardrobe but it kind of suited me as the temperature dropped and it forced me to stay inside.
-I clocked up a few movies over the week.
-I also got
+Apparantly Chiang Mai was being clipped by a Japanese typhoon and boy was it wet.
+Willow took to sleeping in the wardrobe for extra comfort but this weather kind of suited me as the temperature dropped and it forced me to stay inside.
+I clocked up a few movies over the

 Week 49: 14.10.2013 – 20.10.2013

 On the whole this week was a quiet one – apart from the noise of the rain on the roof.
 It rained…..a lot!
-Chiang Mai was being clipped by a Japanese typhoon apparently and boy was it wet.
-Willow took to sleeping in the wardrobe but it kind of suited me as the temperature dropped and it forced me to stay inside.
+Apparantly Chiang Mai was being clipped by a Japanese typhoon and boy was it wet.
+Willow took to sleeping in the wardrobe for extra comfort but this weather kind of suited me as the temperature dropped and it forced me to stay inside.
 I clocked up a few movies over the week.
-I also got to use the mosquito swatter – with rain comes mosquitos!
+There’s something rather nice about being ‘allowed’ to watch movies all day!
+I also got to use the electric mosquito swatter – with rain comes mosquitos!

 I visited Dream House a number of times to see how Waew and Art were doing.
 The restaurant idea they had been considering had been panned and now they were pondering the merits of running a small post office on the ground floor.
 The room bookings had been OK but everyone was bracing themselves for next month and the high season.